 Located in the Andorra Shopping Center where Henry and Ridge Avenues meet, the Andorra Branch is convenient to stores and parking.
-Look for the big yellow LIBRARY sign!
+Look for the big red LIBRARY sign!
 The branch serves the Andorra and Upper Roxborough neighborhoods.

 Richard Wistar named the area Andorra in 1857 after the small country in the Pyrenees Mountains of Europe because he felt the topography of the two regions was similar.
 From colonial days this region was bisected by a major highway called The Ridge (now Ridge Avenue).
 The road was originally laid out in 1706 to haul lime from Collegeville to Philadelphia.